Install SourceVault

 npm run index-codebase -- <repo-name>

 Apple Silicon or Intel, macOS 13+.
 Recommended: 8+ cores, 24 GB+ RAM, 100 GB free disk (the reasoning model is the big one).
-Upgrades: brew update && brew upgrade sourcevault — the service restarts itself; no manual restart step.
+Tight on RAM?
+Pull qwen2.5-coder:14b (~9 GB) instead and set OLLAMA_CHAT_MODEL=qwen2.5-coder:14b — the compact profile; published benchmark numbers are from the default model above.
+Upgrades: brew update && brew upgrade sourcevault.
+The service restarts itself; there is no manual restart step.

-Downloads the latest release (sha256-verified), installs dependencies (Node 24, Docker for ChromaDB, Ollama — GPU-aware via Ollama's official installer), generates secrets, and registers systemd user services:
+Downloads the latest release (sha256-verified), installs dependencies (Node 24, Docker for ChromaDB, and Ollama, GPU-aware via Ollama's official installer), generates secrets, and registers systemd user services:

 curl -fsSL https://sourcevault.ai/install.sh | bash

-Prefer to see the plan first?
-Preview without changing anything:
+To see the plan first, preview without changing anything:

 curl -fsSL https://sourcevault.ai/install.sh | bash -s -- --dry-run